 We had just flown in from Spain where four-hour lunches are the norm and time is more of a loose reference than an exact science.
 When somebody says that they’ll be there in ten minutes, you can count on them showing up some time in the next hour or so.
 Don’t get me wrong, Dave and I are punctual people.
 We try our best to show up on time wherever we go and we have little patience for people who are late on a regular basis, but we certainly don’t stare at our watch and reprimand someone for being a minute or two off the mark.

 We had an amazing time during our Pre-Summit adventure at the Adventure Travel World Summit.
 We met great people and enjoyed some cool adventures.
 But there was always this underlying current of punctuality to the extreme that effected us each day.

-It seemed to happen just as you were enjoying something beautiful.
-Lost in the moment, you were instantly snapped out of your trance by a guide yelling,”Lunch is waiting” or “Move along we’re behind schedule”
+It seemed to happen just as we were enjoying something beautiful.
+Lost in the moment, we were instantly snapped out of our trance by a guide yelling,”Lunch is waiting” or “Move along we’re behind schedule”

 We were in the middle of a Segway tour in the town of Interlaken when our group stopped to take photographs at a scenic lookout.
 While taking a photo of a fellow traveller, our guide yelled at us.
 “We must go!
 We’ve already been here seven minutes!”